Navigating intellectual property in the age of AI software development

 The integration of AI in coding raises complex copyright issues, particularly around establishing human authorship and originality.

-Businesses should include contractual obligations ensuring human skill and labor in software development agreements and maintain detailed records of human contributions.
+Businesses should include contractual obligations ensuring human skill and labour in software development agreements and maintain detailed records of human contributions.

 In 3 years, 50% of software developers will code using artificial intelligence (AI)1.
 With every output being informed by prior entries as AI picks up the grunt work for developers, who really owns the intellectual property?